 Oregon is a Great Place to “Make It”

 The American Institute for Economic Research (AIER) recently named Oregon as the top state in the nation in terms of manufacturing output value per dollar cost of production.

 - AIER found that the production cost per dollar of output in Oregon was 70.6 cents, the lowest in the nation.
 The national average was 83.3 cents.
 Washington came in at 80.9 cents.

 - The current study is consistent with an earlier study by the institute that measured production cost efficiencies.
 That study named Oregon, Iowa and Connecticut as the best, calling them 100% efficient and benchmarks for the other states.
 (AIER is an independent Massachusetts-based research group.
 Study published June 2011.)

 Oregon is holding—and even growing manufacturing—due to the strength of the business climate and manufacturing-related workforce.
-Oregon has the second highest share of gross state product in the nation attributed to the manufacturing—over 20%, according to a 2011 report in Business Journal.
+Oregon has the second highest share of gross state product in the nation attributed to the manufacturing.

 In 2014, the National Association of Manufacturers lists Oregon as one of the top Manufacturing States by gross product.